 My friend Holly studies me on the sidelines of soccer practice, and with a laughing eye, emails me words from a little e-book:

 Remember that God is a God of fresh starts.
 Give Him praise for new beginnings and new mercies.

-Perhaps, if a day is as a thousand years unto the Lord, and a thousand years as a day, then every morning really can be a brand new season.
+Perhaps, if a day is as a thousand years unto the Lord, and a thousand years as a day, then every morning really can be its own little brand new season.

 Tomorrow is new, anyway.